MicrosoftDocs/winrt-api/windows.devices.printers.extensions/printtaskconfigurationsaverequest.md

 Called when the print dialog for your app raises a [SaveRequested](printtaskconfiguration_saverequested.md) event.

 ## -remarks
-The Windows Store device app uses a **PrintTaskConfigurationSaveRequest** object to further process the client's request to save the print task configuration.
+The Microsoft Store device app uses a **PrintTaskConfigurationSaveRequest** object to further process the client's request to save the print task configuration.

 ## -examples